ESGF/esgf-docker/docs/deploy-kubernetes.md

 For large catalogs, this can result in THREDDS pods taking an hour or more to start.
-This is not merely an inconvenience - in order to benefit from advanced features in Kubernetes such as recovery from failure and demand-based auto-scaling, pods must start quickly in order to begin taking load as soon as possible.
+This is not merely an inconvenience - in order to benefit from advanced features in Kubernetes such as recovery from failure and demand-based autoscaling, pods must start quickly in order to begin taking load as soon as possible.
 There are two things that can be done to address this problem:

   * Keep a copy of the catalogs on the local disk of each node that may have THREDDS pods scheduled